-- discover how you'll be assessed;
+- discover how you'll be assessed

-- focus on your primary aims and desired outcomes, tailoring your presentation accordingly;
+- focus on your primary aims and desired outcomes, tailoring your presentation accordingly

-- include an introduction, main section and conclusion;
+- include an introduction, main section and conclusion

-- minimise visual prompts, highlighting key messages using figures, bullet points and short sentences;
+- minimise visual prompts, highlighting key messages using figures, bullet points and short sentences

-- prepare for questions by familiarising yourself with background information.
+- familiarise yourself with background information.

 When giving your interview presentation, ensure that you:

-- maintain eye contact with your audience;
+- maintain eye contact with your audience

-- remain calm;
+- remain calm

-- speak loudly enough to grab everyone's attention;
+- speak loudly enough to grab everyone's attention

-- stay within the allotted time, leaving room for questions;
+- stay within the allotted time, leaving room for questions

 - use pauses to allow the audience to absorb your words.

-- Discussion - You're usually given a business scenario and asked to reach a logical conclusion.
+- Discussion - you're usually given a business scenario and asked to reach a logical conclusion.
 Usually, no member is designated leader so candidates may be asked to lead the discussion in turn.

-- Role play - Candidates are provided with a particular role, background information and a brief.
+- Role play - candidates are provided with a particular role, background information and a brief.
 One common example is a mock meeting, where each candidate assumes a specific function and is expected to fulfil individual and group objectives.

 Throughout all group exercises, ensure that you:

-- actively contribute, making your points clearly, concisely and confidently;
+- actively contribute, making your points clearly, concisely and confidently

-- follow instructions carefully, relating everything to your brief;
+- follow instructions carefully, relating everything to your brief

-- include others and delegate appropriately, choosing the best person for each task;
+- include others and delegate appropriately, choosing the best person for each task

-- offer praise and appreciation for others, understanding and building upon their comments;
+- offer praise and appreciation for others, understanding and building upon their comments

-- stand up for your opinion if criticised;
+- stand up for your opinion if criticised

 - stay calm, but work quickly and decisively.

-- use a combination of headings, bullet points and writing styles to add emphasis;
+- use a combination of headings, bullet points and writing styles to add emphasis

-- use acronyms only after you've explained them;
+- use acronyms only after you've explained them

-- use correct spelling and grammar;
+- use correct spelling and grammar

 - write for someone who doesn't have your knowledge.